gooddata/gooddata-ui-sdk/libs/sdk-ui/api/sdk-ui.api.md

 // @internal (undocumented)
 export function getMappingHeaderUri(header: IMappingHeader): string;

+// Warning: (ae-internal-missing-underscore) The name "getTranslation" should be prefixed with an underscore because the declaration is marked as @internal
+//
-// @public (undocumented)
+// @internal (undocumented)
 export function getTranslation(translationId: string, locale: ILocale, values?: {}): string;

-// Warning: (ae-incompatible-release-tags) The symbol "getVisualizationType" is marked as @public, but its signature references "ChartType" which is marked as @internal
+// Warning: (ae-internal-missing-underscore) The name "getVisualizationType" should be prefixed with an underscore because the declaration is marked as @internal
 //
-// @public (undocumented)
+// @internal (undocumented)
 export function getVisualizationType(type: ChartType): ChartType;

 // @public